 Productivity compensation is based on some measure of the physician's production in the practice:

 - Collections: The employed physician is paid a percentage of the collections for his or her services.
 This can be the exclusive basis for the physician's pay or a bonus to a base salary.
-While a productive physician can benefit from this compensation method, it comes with some caveats, notes attorney Michael Kreager in TMA's new book, Employment Contracts for Physicians: The Comprehensive Guide, Second Edition.
+While a productive physician can benefit from this compensation method, it comes with some caveats, notes attorney Michael Kreager in the TMA publication, Employment Contracts for Physicians: The Comprehensive Guide.
 To some extent, the employed physician is at the mercy of the employer's payer mix as well as the effectiveness of the billing and collections staff.
 The physician should seek an employment agreement that obligates the employer to assign patients to physician employees equitably, based on the payer mix and commercial payer rates.

 - Percentage of profit: The employed physician's pay equals the medical practice's collections for the employee's services less his or her allocated expenses.
 In this situation, the physician must make sure the employment contract spells out what income and expenses are included in this equation and how the allocation is figured.
 For example, the physician should make sure he or she will be credited for collections provided by midlevel professionals the physician supervises.